Yogibaer75/Check_MK-Things/check plugins 2.3/redfish/readme.md

 - 2.3.54 - fixed crash if no fans or temperatures exists in the thermal section
 - 2.3.55 - removed autoexpand for iLO4
 - 2.3.56 - changed location of inventory view file
+- 2.3.57 - add "StandbyOffline" to ignored states for discovery of ethernet interfaces